startxfr/helm-repository/docs/charts/example-fruitapp-project.md

-# Example deployment
+# Example Fruitapp -project

-This helm chart is used to deploya postgresql database ready to use for the fruitapp demo.
+This helm chart is used to deploy all project required to deploy a full CI/CD chain for the fruitapp demo application.

 This chart is part of the [example-fruitapp-xxx startx helm chart series](https://helm-repository.readthedocs.io#examples-helm-charts) focused on deploying various kind of application consuming the cluster services deployed using the [cluster-xxx charts](https://helm-repository.readthedocs.io#cluster-helm-charts).